-The gesture recognition in the retail market is projected to register a CAGR of 27.54% over the forecast period of 2020-2025.
+The gesture recognition in the retail market is expected to grow at a CAGR of 27.54% over the forecast period (2021 - 2026).
 As e-commerce pioneers provide exceptional online consumer experiences, experiential retailers are reinventing the in-store experience, creating environments that attract and delight consumers.

 With physical stores remaining at the hub of modern retail, and with most consumers still choosing to end their journeys there, retail is getting digitized.
 This includes multiple smart devices working together on a single IoT platform to deliver hyper-personalized, adaptive and context-specific experiences.
 While much of the technology is to be invisible to the consumer, shoppers will have the opportunity to interact digitally within the physical store environment.

 In addition to the adoption of gesture recognition in digital catalogs, retail owners are able to monitor the success of a product with shoppers, by monitoring their facial and hand gestures.
 And data gathered through this could reveal a whole new set of insights, which may not be realized by using numerical data alone.
 For instance,an Italian retailer, Coop Italia, teamed up with Accenture as it wanted to transform the customer shopping experience.
 The company integrated digital capabilities into the store atmosphere to create the supermarket of the future.